Tob028/Tofu/readme.md

 | `src/` | `Payloads/` | Classes that represent parts of blockchain |

 ## Installation

+Right now, project is in development.

 ## Documentation

+Currently, documentation is not ready yet.

 ## Contributing

+Currently there is no way to contribute to this project.
+Please wait until core library is finished.
+Thanks for your patience.

 ## License

+Tofu project isn't currently licensed.